balmorelcommunity/MainResults2CSV/README.md

 3. The scenario name for each gdx file has to by set directly in the gdx file name by the text in between "MainResults_" and ".gdx"
 	> Example: MainResults_"SCENARIONAME_1".gdx
 4. Set in the "variable_specification.csv" in the project folder the variables, which shall be included and put TRUE for the indices over which these variables are defined in the OUTPUT_SUMMARY.inc.
+The indix names will then be renamed to the header names of the csv file.
 	> File format: csv
 	>
 	> Encoding: utf8
 	>
-	> Only include variables, that exist in all gdx files!
-Else, it will cause an error.
+	> Assure that each variable name, which occures in __more than one__ gdx file, is defined over the same indices as in the OUTPUT_SUMMARY.inc and variable specification.csv files.
 	>
 	> Save the changes.